NDIS Audit – Verification

 Apply for Registration with the NDIS Commission

-You can register through the Application Form available on the NDIS website.
+You can register through the Application Portal on the NDIS website.
 Before starting your application, we recommend that you:

 - Read the Provider Information Pack